Homeless Services

 For Student Registration (Online & Paper): https://www.scusd.edu/post/what-you-need-know-register-your-student

-CONTACT THE HOMELESS SERVICES OFFICE
+CONTACT THE HOMELESS EDUCATION SERVICES OFFICE

 HOMELESS SERVICES REFERRAL